 - Be safe, appropriate and not disrupt or interfere with the educational process. - Recognize that extremely brief garments such as tube tops, net tops, spaghetti straps, plunging necklines (front and/or back), tops that expose the midriff, see-through garments, as well as short shorts and short skirts may not be appropriate for school during regular school hours.
-In addition, tops cannot be lower than 4" from the base of the neck in the back, no cleavage should be observed and shorts, skirts, and dresses cannot be shorter then fingertip length when a person's arms are relaxed at their sides.
+In addition, tops cannot be lower than 4" from the base of the neck in the back, no cleavage should be observed and skirts and dresses cannot be shorter then fingertip length when a person's arms are relaxed at their sides.
 (Exceptions to this rule could include special designated events, such as wearing a dress with spaghetti straps to the prom or to music concerts.)
 The principal will make decisions when questions or concerns arise regarding the appropriateness of an individual student's dress.

 - Ensure that underwear is completely covered with outer clothing. - Include footwear at all times.
-Footwear that is a safety hazard will not be allowed.
-At the elementary level sneakers are required on gym days and on the playground. - For students grades 7-12 hats, hoods or visors will not be permitted in offices, classrooms, in the cafeteria, during assemblies, at banquets, or programs. - Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+Footwear that is a safety hazard will not be allowed. - For students grades 7-12 hats, hoods or visors will not be permitted in offices, classrooms, in the cafeteria, during assemblies, at banquets, or programs. - Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - Blankets are not allowed.